pencilzhang/MAC-light-field-saliency-net/README.md

 2. J. Zhang, M. Wang, J. Gao, Y. Wang, X. Zhang, and X. Wu, “Saliency detection with a deeper investigation of light field,” in International Joint Conference on Artificial Intelligence, 2015.
 3. N. Li, B. Sun, and J. Yu, “A weighted sparse coding framework for saliency detection,” in IEEE Conference on Computer Vision and Pattern Recognition, 2015.
 4. L. Wang, H. Lu, X. Ruan, and M.-H. Yang, “Deep networks for saliency detection via local estimation and global search,” in IEEE Conference on Computer Vision and Pattern Recognition, 2015, pp. 3183–3192.

+### Acknowledgement

+Our light field saliency network is built on top of the  [DeepLab v2-Caffe](https://bitbucket.org/aquariusjay/deeplab-public-ver2/src/master/), but it could be extended to other network architectures.
+We thank Liang-Chieh Chen for releasing DeepLabv2-Caffe codebase.